 Step One:

-Add butter, golden syrup and light brown sugar to a large mixing bowl and melt in the microwave on a medium heat.
+I add butter, golden syrup and light brown sugar to a large mixing bowl and melt it in the microwave on a medium heat.

-Check every 10 to 15 seconds and give the mixture a stir.
-Repeat until the mixture has melted.
+I like to check the microwave every 10 to 15 seconds and give the mixture a stir.
+This is repeated until the mixture has melted.

 Step Two:

-Add porridge oats, ground almonds and almond extract to the melted ingredients and mix together until thoroughly combined.
+The porridge oats, ground almonds and almond extract is poured into the melted ingredients, and I mix everything together until it’s thoroughly combined.

 Step Three: